Lefucjusz/STM32F4-SD-MP3-Player/README.md

 In playback view, pressing up and down button will result in skipping to the next or previous valid MP3 file in the current directory.
 The list wraps around after reaching its beginning or end, i.e. pressing down on the last file in the current directory will result in starting playback from the first file.
-In this view, left and right button control the volume, decrementing or incrementing its value, respectively.
-Note that the change is only audible, there's no visual information about the action or current volume level.
 Pressing enter button will pause and resume the playback.
+During the playback of the song, left and right buttons control the volume, decrementing or incrementing its value, respectively.
+Pressing one of the buttons will switch the view to volume view, where current volume level, in the unit of dBs, is displayed.
+In this view, only volume buttons are functional.
+The view switches back to playback view automatically, after two seconds of inactivity.
+The volume is changed in 3dB steps, in range from -51dB to +12dB.

 To leave playback view and switch to explorer view, pause the playback by pressing enter button, then press left button.
 Now pressing the right button will switch back to playback view, where the playback of the current song can